sergiustheblack/jinja_yaml2xml/README.md

 Made for use with [saltstack formula for clickhouse](https://github.com/sergiustheblack/clickhouse-saltstack-formula)

 ## Usage
 All parameters in YAML will be converted to XML as is.
-Except "xmlattributes" and "value", which used in a special way.
-For example:
+To indicate xml attributes use "@"-prefixed keys.
 ```
 compression:
-  xmlattributes:
-    incl: clickhouse_compression
+  "@incl": clickhouse_compression
-    replace: replace
+  "@replace": replace
   case:
     min_part_size: 10000000000
     min_part_size_ratio: 0.01
     method: zstd
-interserver_http_port:
-  xmlattributes:
-    incl: http
-  value: 9009
 ```
 Will be expanded to
 ```